Skip to main content

 Written by Support

 When researching shortage deductions, Walmart's own receiving data can be a useful piece of information.
-Deductions Navigator pulls warehouse-level inventory receipt data from the Decision Support app in Retail Link and displays the relevant counts on shipping-related deductions.
+The SupplyPike Deductions app pulls warehouse-level inventory receipt data from the Decision Support app in Retail Link and displays the relevant counts on shipping-related deductions.

 What is Walmart's receiving data?